shachaf/mustardwatch/README.md

 Run a command, tracing it to detect files it uses (or might use), and watch those files for changes.
 When a file changes, rerun the command.

-File events generated while the command is running are ignored, as are events in common directories (/bin, /dev, /etc, /lib, /proc, /sys, /tmp, /usr).
+File events generated while the command is running are ignored.
+Files in common global directories (/bin, /dev, /etc, /lib, /proc, /sys, /tmp, /usr) are skipped by default.

 Files used by subprocesses are also tracked (but note that all subprocesses are killed when the main process exits).